The Hard Questions

 The impulse underneath communism was not wrong.

 The idea that people matter more than capital.
 That the collective good is real.
 That workers deserve dignity.
 That no one should starve while others hoard.
 Those instincts are correct.
-They are the same instincts that live inside the Trust Collective.
-The word collective is in the name for a reason.
+They are among the oldest and most universal of human values.

 What went wrong was not the reach.
-It was who caught it.
+It was the entire approach.

 Here is how.